hernandez87v/dribbble/README.md

 I started this challenge by checking the provided JSON URL paths in Postman.
 Once I saved each path needed (ex. shot.author.avatarUrl) I proceeded to create-react-app.
 I started with a barebones html site to test each path making sure it loaded into the localhost.
 I ran into an issue with CORS so setup a workaround using [cors-anywhere](https://github.com/Rob--W/cors-anywhere).
 Once I had everything loaded from the JSON URL I proceeded to make it all as nice as I could according to the thumnail provided.

-## What would I do with more time? ⌚

-- The clock was ticking and I had started this challenge wanting to use VueJS but found out quickly that I would be able to get a lot more done with ReactJS as I'm more familiar with it.

-- I had set everything up in one page hoping there would be time to seperate into components later.

-- I'm itching to just spruce up the css and get this all pixel perfect

-- Also holding back from further changes so I can meet requirements to get as close as possible to a perfect lighthouse score.

-- Figure out and fix the CORS issue so a workaround isnt needed.

 ## 🏠 Home Page

 ![Home Page](/public/images/homepage.jpg)